Today's Mortgage Rates in Tennessee (December 2024)

 30-Year Rates in Tennessee

-FHA loans are insured by the Federal Housing Administration and suitable for low-to-moderate-income borrowers.
+FHA loans in Tennessee are backed by the Federal Housing Administration, making them less risky for lenders.

-VA loans are backed by the Department of Veterans Affairs and offered to military service members.
+VA loans in Tennessee are guaranteed by the Department of Veterans Affairs for eligible military members.

-VA loans typically offer competitive rates due to government backing.
+VA loans offer competitive rates due to government backing and no down payment requirement.

 currently unavailable